willfarrell/terraform-db-modules/rds/README.md

 - **replica_count:** number of read replicas to deploy
 - **security_group_ids:** list of security group ids which are going to be granted access to the DB.
 [Default: []]
 - **ssh_identity_file:** SSH key filename for connecting to the bastion host
-- **bastion_ip:** IP of the bastion host.
+- **bastion_name:** name of the bastion host.
 If it is not provided the psql command will run directly against the RDS host without SSH tunneling
 - **init_scripts_folder:** sub folder containing the sql init scripts to be executed.
 The script files must have .sql extenstion.
 And all of the scripts must end with ";".
 All scripts are going to be executed in a single transaction against the database specified in db_name.
 - **ssh_username:** username for connecting to the bastion host